Cohen & Sinowski are Marietta car accident lawyers. From our office in Marietta we help clients across the Atlanta-Metro area.

 Nearly everyone knows someone who has been in a car accident, or has even been involved in a crash themselves, ranging from minor fender-benders to more serious accidents that result in injuries.
 Indeed, car accidents are so common that they are one of the leading causes of accidental injury and death in the United States, with millions of car accidents occurring every year.

 However, while car accidents may be very common and relatable for the majority of us, they are not inevitable.
-At the law offices of Cohen & Sinowski, P.C., our Marietta car accident attorneys strongly believe that car accidents are the results of human errors, and that when a person’s negligent or careless actions lead to a crash, they should be held liable for the damages that result.
+At the law offices of Cohen & Sinowski, P.C., our Marietta car accident lawyers strongly believe that car accidents are the results of human errors, and that when a person’s negligent or careless actions lead to a crash, they should be held liable for the damages that result.
 Indeed, liability is one way to deter drivers from making dangerous decisions, and seek justice when negligence results in serious injuries or death.

 Top Causes of Car Accidents in Cobb County